andreaferretti/memo/README.md

 Restrictions
 ------------

-* one can only memoize functions of a single argument, altough one can convert any function in this form by using a tuple argument
+* `memoize` function, as opposed to `memoized` macro, can only memoize functions of a single argument, altough one can convert any function in this form by using a tuple argument
-* the argument type has to implement ``hash``, since it will be used as key in a hashtable
+* types of all arguments have to implement ``hash``, since they will be used as parts of a key in a hashtable

 An example of the first issue would be memoizing the Levenshtein distance for strings, as it is a function of two arguments.
 It can be done like this: